 - What are your experiences with practicing in different places and at different times?

-To get to know a meditation, it is first necessary to become familiar with the content so that it can be remembered.
-It should not be an automatic memorization but rather be like an interested walk, in which something new is noticed or familiar things appear in a new light each time.
+In preparing to do a eurythmic meditation, first read the verse and become familiar with it.
+Rather than an automatic memorization, this should be like taking an interested walk with your thoughts within your body, in which something new is noticed or familiar things appear in a new light each time.
 As a result, an intimate space in your soul can come into being, into which you willingly enter again and again.